 - 1. Advanced Packaging Information; please contact Winbond for the latest minimum and maximum specifications. - 2.
 BSC = Basic lead spacing between centers. - 3.
 Dimensions D and E do not include mold flash protrusions and should be measured from the bottom of the package. - 4.
-The metal pad area on the bottom center of the package is not connected to any internal electrical signals.
-It can be left floating or connected to the device ground (GND pin).
-Avoid placement of exposed PCB vias under th pad.
+The metal pad area on the bottom center of the package is connected to the device ground (GND pin).
+Avoid placement of exposed PCB vias under the pad.

-10.5 8-Pad USON 2x3x0.6-mm^{A3} (Package Code UX, W25Q80DVUXIE)
+9.7 8-Pad USON 2x3-mm (Package Code UX)